undecaf/typo3-dev/README.md

 #### Background

-The TYPO3 installation is accessible outside of the container at the mount point of `typo3-vol`.
-However, the container's UIDs and GIDs are different from your own ones:
+The TYPO3 installation is accessible outside of the container at the mount point of `typo3-vol` which can be obtained by `inspect`ing the container.
+The files, however, are owned by a system account and cannot be edited by you:

 ```bash
 $ sudo ls -nA $(sudo docker volume inspect --format '{{.Mountpoint}}' typo3-vol)